 Non-Millersville Participants: IPS will also contact the home university of all non-Millersville participants to pursue similar actions.
 Upon proof of payment or confirmed payment plan, IPS will release the hold and release the study abroad transcripts to the student’s home university.

 Summer Aid: Most students are required to be registered for a minimum of 6 credits in order to be eligible for financial aid.
 Any aid received during the summer will be deducted from the amount of aid available to you for the following academic year.
-Students who are enrolled in a course that is less than four weeks, may not be able to use their aid towards their study abroad program.
-Contact the Office of Financial Aid to determine eligibility for federal aid if your study abroad program is close to the 4-week minimum.
+Students who are enrolled in a course that is less than four (4) weeks, may not be able to use their aid towards their study abroad program.
+Contact the Office of Financial Aid to determine eligibility for federal aid towards your study abroad program.

 Academic Year & Spring Term Participants: The release of financial aid for the following academic year may be delayed while Millersville awaits the receipt of your academic transcript from the international institution.
 Transcripts from Spring semester study abroad generally do not arrive until September.
 Because Millersville University cannot confirm that you have made “Successful Academic Progress” (SAP) in the month of May for the previous academic year, without the transcript, your financial aid may be placed on hold until the transcript is received.